konsumer/brunch-daydrunk/README.md

 Sometimes you don't need tests, you just need to get your drunken idea up there before you sober up.
 You don't want a bunch of other people's code in your repo, just the basic stuff to get your hipster-app in teh wild for immediate consumption.
 You want just enough boilerplate to not have to look stuff up, but not so much you have to delete a bunch of crap.
 This is the skeleton for you, day-drunk hipster.

 I use this on [Heroku](http://www.heroku.com/) for a nice local build & reload dev server, and it builds itself on deploy.
-With simple modification you can easily use it with [AppFog](https://www.appfog.com/) & other deployment methods, too, with a little modification.
+With simple modification you can easily use it with [AppFog](https://www.appfog.com/) & other deployment methods, too.

 ## opinionated